nina-balachandran-mary/personal-finance-empower/README.md

+## Welcome to the personal finance tracker
+This SPA currently utilizes mock data present under `src/assets/data` to pseudo emulate responses from the Plaid API.
+In addition, a few assumptions have been during development, namely that trackers and expense report are measured against weekly expenditures to make things relatively simple.
+The app also includes mock categories to categorize expenses.
+You can find the mock categories under `src/assets/data`.

 ## How to run the app

 To start you will need Node v18.19.0 or higher installed on your machine.
 You will need to run `npm i` to install all package